LTKMN/Bed-Cooling-is-Best/README.md

 - a similar A/C unit is $300-500, mine is roughly the same for now, but I suspect we can design improvements there and if manufactured at scale, immense design gains to be made.
 It's physically much much simpler with few moving parts.
 - as mentioned above, the A/C unit actually does very little for sleep comfort itself.
 So now you have this loud, annoying, energy-sucking thing you're paying on your power bill for and the world is paying on it's nature bill for, for nothing.

+So if you're in direct contact with a cooling mat, and that fluid is constantly being pumped away, you get a very efficient transfer of energy away from exactly the place you need it gone from.

+You can sleep under the blankets, sleep better overall, use much less electricity which then requires a much smaller unit that makes far less noise, it's a win-win-win.

 Save yourself.
 Sleep Better.
 Save the planet.

 OKAY BRENNAN, YOU JUST DESIGNED A CHILIPAD, SO WHAT